steledama/nixos/README.md

 nix-shell '<home-manager>' -A install
 ```

-NOTE: If you see an error (e.g. source do not found) just log out and log in again.
-Home manager declarative manage itself so, when installed as standalone you need to install in the 'imperative way as an exception.
+Note: If you encounter an error (e.g., source not found), simply log out and log in again.
+Home Manager declaratively manages itself, so when installed as standalone, you need to install it in the 'imperative' way as an exception.
 Once finished, Home Manager should be active and available in your user environment.
-From now we can edit the file in .config/home-manager/home.nix and rebuild the user environment with this command:
+From now on, you can edit the file in .config/home-manager/home.nix and rebuild the user environment with this command:

 ```bash
 home-manager switch
 ```

-To use the home-manager stand alone installation with flake and to have all the system and user configuration in an unique place just copy the home.nix file:
+To use Home Manager standalone installation with flakes and to have all the system and user configurations in a single place, simply copy the home.nix file:

 ```bash
 cp .config/home-manager/home.nix /home/nixos